 Image: Chria Grasby.
 Photograph Thomas McCammon.

-Following a call for applications Chiranjika (Chira) Grasby has been selected as the ART WORKS Early Career Curator 2023-24.
+Following a call for applications Chiranjika (Chira) Grasby has been selected as the ART WORKS Early Career Curator and Writer in Residence 2023-24.

 Chira is an emerging artist, curator, and established tattooist.
 She was selected for an internship at Flinders University Art Museum in 2018, completed her Bachelor of Visual Art at Adelaide Central School of Art in 2019, and was involved in Carclew’s 2019 Emerging Curator program.